Phonological awareness - Stage 2 (1 year - 2 years+)

 Around the age of 2 years old many children use more than 50 single words and are beginning to put 2 or 3 words together to form short phrases and to ask simple questions “what that?” or “who that?”.
 They are beginning to recognise that sentences are made up of individual words and are able to pick out more than one key word in a simple sentence such as “Put your shoes and coat on!”.

 Helping your child to build their vocabulary (word awareness) and the meaning of these words is vital if your child is to continue to develop good communication skills.
-Talking, explaining, sharing, playing are all important as well as making sure that you pronounce words clearly and correctly for your child to hear.
+Talking, explaining, sharing and playing are all important as well as making sure that you pronounce words clearly and correctly for your child to hear.
 Your child will not have developed all the skills needed yet, to copy you accurately, but they will store the sound pattern information for later use.

 Playing sound detection games is a fun way of helping your child to build their sensitivity to sounds as well as helping them to develop their listening and attention abilities.